sea-bass/pyrobosim/docs/source/usage/tamp.rst

 Examples
 --------
-Regardless of running PDDLStream standalone or using ROS2, we have included a set of examples that gradually build up from simple, purely discrete planning, to a more complex integrated TAMP demo with continuous action parameters.
+Regardless of running PDDLStream standalone or using ROS 2, we have included a set of examples that gradually build up from simple, purely discrete planning, to a more complex integrated TAMP demo with continuous action parameters.